vlmontegrande/rivals-blog/content/index.md

 #### Greatest Achievement:
 3rd at Genesis 6 2019, 209 entrants, sent CakeAssault and Blue packing

 Another old school legend of the game, BioBirb, formally known as Windows, is a Wrastor main and community figure.
 He dabbled in content creation and commentary in the latter half of his Rivals career.
 Before that, though, he was a top player in his own right.
 Sporting an iconic hot-pink Wrastor, he was a legitimate rival to CakeAssault and Penguin at his peak.
 Even when he eventually stepped back to focus on other endeavors, he was still a threat whenever he entered tournaments (see Heat Wave 4).
-Ultimately, BioBirb was important to the Rivals community, both as a player and a member.
+The bronze medal collector made an impact as both a community member and a player, and he deserves his spot at eighth.
 </li>

 <li>